 Obtaining and maintaining proof of participation in required continuing education is the responsibility of the licensee.
 The licensee must ensure that adequate proof of attainment of required continuing education is available for audit or investigation or when otherwise requested by the agency.

-Documentation of participation in continuing education requirements must be maintained for a period of two years following renewal, and must be available to the agency upon request.
+Documentation of participation in continuing education requirements must be maintained for a period of two years following renewal, and must be available to the Office upon request.

 For the purpose of this rule continuing education hours mean actual academic, classroom, or course work time, including but not limited to workshops, symposiums, or seminars.
 Continuing education hours do not include travel time to or from the training site, registration or check-in periods, breaks or lunch periods.